Masahiro Kisada Kyo Tenmoku Guinomi

 Approximate size: W2.4″ by H2.2″ or 6.0 by 5.6cm

 This is a guinomi or sake cup by Masahiro Kisada (19436), who is a potter from Kyoto and a specialist of the shinsha glaze.
-This guinomi has a crystalized tenmoku glaze which is quite unique.
-Masahiro Kisada was recognized by the government as a Japanese Traditional Craftsman.
+This guinomi has a crystallised tenmoku glaze which is quite unique.
+Masahiro Kisada was recognised by the government as a Traditional Craftsman.

 This guinomi has no chips or cracks and is in excellent condition and comes with the original quality paulownia tomobako, storage box of which the lid is signed and stamped.